raiment-studios/monorepo/source/projects/organization/contributing.md

 -   Preferring `Makefile` commands over a `scripts` entry in `package.json`.
 If the `scripts` section is used, the `Makefile` should provide wrappers on those scripts.

 ## Communication conventions

+### Unicode conventions

+Using unicode symbols within code is acceptable and encouraged when appropriate.
+The primary encouraged case is where there is standard symbol in mathematics or physics can be represented in code accurately with unicode.

+For example:

+-   ε for small values
+-   Θ for angles
+-   Δ for deltas and differences

 ### Emoji conventions